Which Kind of Savings Account Is Right for You

 11. Roth IRA

 Roth IRAs have the same contribution limits as traditional IRAs.
 The difference is that contributions to a Roth IRA are not tax-deductible.
-However, you do not have to pay taxes on money you take out of a Roth IRA once you reach retirement age.
+However, you do not have to pay taxes on the money you take out of a Roth IRA once you reach retirement age.

 The choice between a traditional or a Roth IRA largely comes down to whether you think your tax bracket will be higher or lower once you reach retirement age.
-You can choose to pay taxes on IRA contributions now with a Roth IRA, or pay taxes on withdrawals in retirement with a traditional IRA.
+You can choose to pay taxes on IRA contributions now with a Roth IRA or pay taxes on withdrawals in retirement with a traditional IRA.

-12. 401(k) retirement plans
+12. 401(k) Retirement Plans

 These are employer-sponsored plans that allow you to defer taxes on up to $19,500 (as of 2020) of income for retirement savings.
 If you are aged 50 or older, you can also defer taxes on an additional $6,500 in 401(k) contributions.